 If your highest tax is based on the minimum taxable income base, you may be allowed a minimum tax credit in a future year.
-You should complete Form CT-3-ATT, Schedule B, Part I, this year to compute your adjusted minimum tax and keep it for your records.
-This will be used to determine your minimum tax credit to be used against your tax on entire net income in the future.
+You should complete Form CT-3-ATT, Schedule B, Part I, this year to compute your adjusted minimum tax.
+Keep it for your records.
+Use this to determine your minimum tax credit to be used against your tax on entire net income in the future.

-Lines 28 through 50 - Computation of tax
+Lines 28 through 50 - Computation of tax Line 29